Right of return: Poland

 From the Constitution of Poland, Article 52(5): "Anyone whose Polish origin has been confirmed in accordance with statute may settle permanently in Poland."

 Portugal

 On April 12, 2013, the Portuguese parliament unanimously approved a measure that allows the descendants of Jews expelled from Portugal in the 16th century to become Portuguese citizens.

+Romania

+Romanian citizenship can be regained or granted to individuals who were Romanian citizens and who lost it for reasons beyond their control or whose citizenship was revoked involuntarily.
+This legal provision also applies in the case of descendants of former Romanian citizens up to the third degree.

 Russia

 The Russian Federation offers citizenship to individuals descended from Russian ancestors who can demonstrate an affinity for Russian culture and, preferably, speak Russian.
 Concern about Russia's shrinking population prompted the program.
 This has had a positive effect because this has not only reversed Russia's population decline but has also increased the birth rate.
 Officials estimate that 25 million members of the Russian diaspora are eligible for nationality.
 The Foreign Ministry has sent emissaries to countries around the world to urge the descendants of Russian emigrants to return home.
 The majority of these emigrants have returned from Ukraine, many of them young men looking for better education and job opportunities.